 The bottom line?
-Restrict the above categories and include more fresh fruit and vegetables, lean protein like chicken and fish, limit you red meat consumption, and include the “good” fats such as olive oil, coconut oil, avocado, dark chocolate and whole eggs, to name a few.
+Restrict the above categories and include more fresh fruit and vegetables, lean protein like chicken and fish, limit your red meat consumption, and include the “good” fats such as olive oil, coconut oil, avocado, dark chocolate, and whole eggs, to name a few.
 Some yummy stuff there!

 Other changes that will benefit your post menopause symptoms